 It involves learning how to take 2D artistic principles and transfer them into a 3D space, to make objects and characters that look realistic and move realistically.

 Both degree paths span 29 months when taken online (compared to 20 months in-class).
 Both cost $450 per credit hour, the total tuition is $57,000.
 Full Sail is a cost-effective, flexible option that gives you more of a choice between two separate game design paths.

 Franklin University is based out of Columbus, Ohio, but offers their Interactive Media curriculum, online.
 Sixty-five percent of undergraduates attending Franklin University in 2014 were enrolled entirely in distance education, with another 20% enrolled in both in-class and online courses.

 A robust online student body bodes well for you as a prospective student.
 Franklin University offers an Interactive Media Design program, where they have designed the curriculum to imitate an actual, real-life firm.
 It is a four-year undergraduate degree program.

 They’ll welcome you as a transfer student with up to 84 credits worth of learning from another school.
-The credits need to be related work in design or media fields.
+The credits need to be related to work in design or media fields.
 This is a good program if you’re looking to spend extra time on mobile and web interaction, or if you desire strong project management skills.

 Southern New Hampshire University

 One of the most standout elements in Southern New Hampshire University’s offerings is their 24 hours a day, seven days a week technical support.
 This support obviously covers online students, who also have access to both the university library and the university bookstore via the internet.

 From a technological standpoint, you will never have to worry about feeling stranded.